Def Open [=] typeCreatorPascalString

 The program above creates a file whose type is "ttro" and whose creator signature is "ttxt".
 The Finder recognizes such a file as a SimpleText "read-only" text file.
 The file will appear with an appropriate icon, and the Finder will launch SimpleText when the user double-clicks the file's icon.

 Def Open only applies to files which are opened with the "O" option.
-It does not affect the type nor creator signature of files which are opened for input only ("I") or for random access ("R").
+It does not change the type nor creator signature of files which are opened for input only ("I") or for random access ("R").

 (2) Apple has recommended use of Uniform Type Identifiers to replace Type/Creator.
 See Apple's "Introduction to Uniform Type Identifiers" for more information.